Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Nagambie has five operational public transport stops offering a mix of train and bus services.
-These stops are served by twelve different routes that combined offer 225 weekly passenger trips.
-Transport accessibility is considered limited, with residents typically residing 1324 meters away from the nearest stop.
+Nagambie has five operational public transport stops offering a combination of train and bus services.
+These stops are served by twelve different routes, facilitating 225 weekly passenger trips in total.
+Transport accessibility is assessed as limited, with residents generally situated 1324 meters away from the nearest stop.

-Across all routes, service frequency averages 32 trips per day, equating to about 45 weekly trips per stop.
+On average, service frequency stands at 32 trips per day across all routes, translating to roughly 45 weekly trips per individual stop.

 Frequently Asked Questions - Transport